RunLLM/gitbook/example-workflows/churn-ensemble.md

 1. We will use standard Python libraries to transform our data and build a simple ensemble of churn models.
 2. We will use the Aqueduct Python API to deploy our churn prediction pipeline
 3. We will visit the Aqueduct web interface to view our deployed prediction pipeline

+**Throughout this notebook, you'll see a decorator (`@aq.op`) above functions.
+This decorator allows Aqueduct to run your functions as a part of a workflow automatically.**